 - Especially skinny or broad horizontal sections

 As I’m sure you noticed, there is an overlap between these three categories of modern garage door design.
 Within the modern tradition, they all value simplicity and functionality without sacrificing beauty.
 But they also each have quirks that make them unique.
 This range of variability allows you to customize your new garage doors in whatever modern design suits your home.
-Whether your home has a strict modern architecture or more rustic ease, we can help you create a beautiful modern garage door to complement it.
+Whether your home has a strict modern architecture or more rustic ease, we can help you create a beautiful modern garage door to compliment it.

 For more information on how you can design your own modern garage door, contact Aaron Overhead Doors today!
 We can guide you through the color, style, and brand options to get you the perfect door.
 To get started, explore our Garage Doors page or set up a free new garage door design consultation by calling 678-960-3360!